 The SSY account can be opened in post offices and some specifically designated banks.
 An SSY account also offers income tax benefits by way of deductions under Section 80C for up to Rs 1.5 lakh along with a higher interest rate compared to other small savings schemes.

-SBI allows opening of an SSY account in an easy and hassle-free way.
-Individuals who are not having an account in SBI can also open the account, by submitting the documents.
+SBI allows the opening of an SSY account in an easy and hassle-free way.

 Step by Step Process